Perelyn-sama/yul_by_example/book/src/4-yul-implementations/4-1-starting-yul-in-a-solidity-contract.md

 }
 ```

-> 🚨 Yul does not recognize global variables, it only recognized local variables within functions, function parameters and named `return` variables.
+> 🚨 Yul does not recognize Solidity global or state variables, it only recognized local variables within functions, function parameters and named `return` variables.